 Applied genetics; haemoglobin disorders (sickle cell & thalassaemia); women's health

-Current undergraduate teaching includes clinical primary care/general practice, community follow up courses
+Current undergraduate teaching includes clinical primary care/general practice, early clinical and professional development, community follow up courses

 Current postgraduate teaching includes: